NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 # Analysis Summary

 * Linear Regression Models:
-  * Simple Model.
+  * Linear Model.
 As the temperature rises, the Ozone measures increase.
     * Slope of 2.96 with Temperature, and Target Ozone (O3).
     * r2 value of 0.356525701 indicates 35% variability of the data; 65% of data is not represented.